phaneendhra2980/seleniumdesignpatterns/README.md

 The purpose of the Page Object Model is to encapsulate a web page entirely in your application in a single class file.
 Each page of the application would be mapped to a class file, and each method within the class represents a page object.
 The object hides multiple technical details about the interaction with the page; for the most part, it creates a reusable object that can be used with any test.
 It merely helps Selenium code to be more readable, maintainable, and reusable.
 It is important to keep page objects modular and independent.
 How would a page object look for a login page?
 To create a page object, we first need to understand the page to create an abstraction layer of it.

+Advantages :
+* Code becomes modular
+* Code becomes reusable (ex SigninPage methods are used in most of test classes)
+* When any locator changes, refactoring is needed only in its page class

+Disadvantages :
+* Complexity increases (framework needs to be created)
+* Time consuming

 ## Locator Strategy

 Locators are the lifeblood of your Selenium tests.
 The Selenium web driver uses locators to find the elements on web pages.
 The most efficient way (and preferred way) to locate an element on a web page is to use unique IDs.
 When there is no ID to use, the next preferred choices are NAME and CSS locators.
 The only problem with using NAME and CSS locators is that sometimes a page may contain multiple elements with the same name.
 Why is this a problem?
 It’s a problem because Selenium is designed to find the first matching element on the page.
 To find the second or third element on the page, many need to use one of the other types of locators: Link Text, Partial Link Text, Tag Name, Class Name, Attributes, Datasets, and XPATH.
 The XPATH locator should only be used as the last resort to find an element on web pages.
 The key is to have a clear locator strategy with developers.
 The conversation outlines your preferred locator for automated tests and the importance of creating unique locators.